 Do you know where your electricity comes from?

 Marc and I then discussed the option of purchasing a rechargeable battery powered mower.
 But the darn thing needs to be plugged in — like in, it uses electricity.
 Do you know where your power comes from?
-Our provider, Dominion Electric, supplies power to our area with a combination of five sources, coal and nuclear being the bulk of the two.
+Our provider, Dominion Electric, supplies power to our area with a combination of five sources, coal and nuclear being the bulk of them.
 Coal, according to Greenpeace, is THE dirtiest form of power, and nuclear is neither cheap nor safe says the Physicians for Social Responsibility — no matter what the pro-industry ads may try to sell you.
 Also, the rechargeable battery could live a short three years.
 Rechargeable lithium-ion batteries are not likely to be recycled and could end up in a nearby landfill.
 Ultimately, it’s all about the conservation of our resources.

 So… we opted for the only green solution — a push mower.
 I guess I’ve come full circle.
 We’ve reduced our lawn quite a bit to plant native trees, shrubs and perennials so there isn’t a whole lot of area to cut compared to other typical properties.
 A turf path was created in the front yard with an island habitat of critter and pollinator-attracting plants within its borders, but the back yard, although very much reduced, still has a decent chunk of turf.